Sunnyside’s Log Cabineers, Part Two: The Ghost Clubhouse by Ida F McCain

 Part of a series of posts about the history of the Balboa Reservoir.
 View more photos here, and here, and here and here.

-The shabby open space that makes up the remaining portion of the Balboa Reservoir was certainly one place where a person was unlikely to catch Covid this year.
-Plenty of people came to chill out, literally in the fog or figuratively in the solitude.
+The Lower Balboa Reservoir was certainly one place where a person was unlikely to become infected during the Covid years.
+It was a welcome open space for plenty of people came to chill out, literally in the fog or figuratively in the solitude.

 A dramatic sunset at Balboa Reservoir in March 2021.